-- (i) Microfilms of daily synoptic charts covering the area 45° N to 30° S and 30° E to 120° E for the surface and upper-air charts for the levels 700, 500 and 200 hpa for 00 UTC and 12 UTC. - Magnetic tapes or microfilm copies of all upper-air data from stations within 15 degrees of the tropical cyclone field. - (iii) The tracks of tropical cyclones for the Panel regions prepared by the India Meteorological Department. - (iv) The project proposal taken by IMD "Development of e-Atlas on Cyclones and Depressions (C&D's) having many salient features as generation of Tracks, several types of C&D's statistics etc is nearing completed and also circulated to Panel Member countries for their use.
+- (i) Daily synoptic charts covering the area 45° N to 30° S and 30° E to 120° E for the surface and upper-air charts for the levels 700, 500 and 200 hPa for 00 UTC and 12 UTC. - (ii) All upper-air data from stations within 15 degrees of the tropical cyclone field. - (iii) The tracks of tropical cyclones for the Panel regions prepared by the India Meteorological Department. - (iv) An e-Atlas on Cyclones and Depressions (C&D's) having many salient features as generation of Tracks, several types of C&D's statistics have been developed and also circulated to Panel Member countries for their use.